 Invoices also reflect the goods or services that were specifically requested in either a purchase order or some other requisition request.

-An accounts payable department or clerk’s primary responsibility is to process invoices.
+An accounts payable department or clerk’s primary responsibility is to process and pay invoices.

 Firstly, they review transactions between the company and its vendors/suppliers.
 Secondly, they ensure that all legitimate invoices get approved, processed, and paid on time.